 Camellia is a superb place to try a simple Japanese tea ceremony.
 It's located in a beautiful old Japanese house just off Ninen-zaka,...

 Bar Main Higashiyama

 This slick and elegant bar in the Garden Oriental complex, right in the heart of the Southern Higashiyama sightseeing district, is a...

 This is one of Kyoto's true culinary temples, serving some of the finest kaiseki (Japanese haute cuisine) in the city.
 Located in a...

 526 Shimokawara-chō, Kōdai-ji, Higashiyama-ku · interesting places nearby

-This temple was founded in 1605 by Kita-no-Mandokoro in memory of her late husband, Toyotomi Hideyoshi.
-The extensive grounds include gardens that were designed by the famed landscape architect Kobori Enshū, and teahouses designed by the renowned master of the tea ceremony, Sen-no-Rikyū.
+This exquisite temple was founded in 1605 by Kita-no-Mandokoro in memory of her late husband, Toyotomi Hideyoshi.
+The extensive grounds include gardens designed by the famed landscape architect Kobori Enshū, and tea houses designed by the renowned master of the tea ceremony, Sen no Rikyū.